 Government agencies do not endorse specific products.
 However, Verde has been awarded a contract from the National Institute on Drug Abuse (NIDA), a part of the U.S. National Institute of Health (NIH), for the development of a cost effective, easy to use at-home drug deactivation system.
 Following the Phase 1 product evaluation and full report, NIDA then awarded the Phase 2 contract to Verde to commercialize these products.
 In addition, the Office of National Drug Control Policy (ONDCP) recently revised their National Drug Control Policy to include support of “At-Home Drug Deactivation Systems” for use in safely removing unwanted drugs from the home.
 The Department of Justice and the Drug Enforcement Administration in Northern Alabama has distributed Deterra as a means for people to dispose of drugs as needed.

-In-home drug disposal is generally unregulated by federal, state or local authorities.
+At-home drug disposal is generally unregulated by federal, state or local authorities.
 Customers using Deterra in an institution should follow all federal, state and local regulations.
 We have found state and local authorities to be very helpful, and they can usually be conveniently contacted for questions.

 According to the DEA, any destruction method applied to a controlled substance must render it “non-retrievable” and subsequently unavailable, unusable, and no longer available for diversion for all practical purposes.
 Testing results have shown Deterra to meet these standards.
 Ultimately, it is up to the individual waste generator to ensure that they comply with all local, state and federal regulations.